kappithannemo/cowin-ii/README.md

 3. Configure `config.js`, refer comments in file.
 4. Run `npm run start`.

-You will just get a message on whatsapp, message will just contain the pincode where slot has been found.
+Message will just contain the pincode where slot has been found.

 ## Honor the system
 This is an automated task but please be respectful to the system and don't overstress the cowin app by putting cron interval of less than 5 minutes.